mulesoft-labs/raml-language-server/README.md

 The supported clients are divided into 3 types, by the type of the way the client launches the server and the environment, the server is executed in.
 For each type of the launch/environment we add its own supporting code, which should only care about the details of launch/transport.
 No business logics of how to handle RAML is located in there.

 **Node-based**

 This type of launch expects the client and the server to be running in node.js.
 An example is the API Worbench.

 **Web worker-based**

 This type of launch expects the client to be running in the browser, and the server to be running in web worker.
-An example might be any web editor.
+An example is the Monaco-based editor.

 **MS LSP**

 This type of launch expects the client to be running in the unknown environment, which supports MS LSP, and the server to be running in node.js.
 This allows to potentially support lots of current IDEs.
+An example is the VS Code plug-in.
 Note: each additional LSP client requires its own code, but that code is thin.

 ![Modules](images/Modules.png)